 - 1. A method that takes into account soil characteristics, climate, and expected raw material yields. - 2.
-One of the following sources: - Official statistical data from government bodies were available and of good quality. - If no official statistical data from government bodies are available, statistical data published by independent bodies may be used. - If these values are not available, the numbers may be based on scientifically peer-reviewed work with the precondition that data lies within the commonly accepted data range. - 3.
+One of the following sources: - $\circ$ Official statistical data from government bodies were available and of good quality.

+- If no official statistical data from government bodies are available, statistical data published by independent bodies may be used. - If these values are not available, the numbers may be based on scientifically peer-reviewed work with the precondition that data lies within the commonly accepted data range. - 3.
 The most recent available data shall be from the sources mentioned earlier.
 The data should be updated over time unless there is no significant variability in the data.

-The typical values given in European Union Directive 2018/2001(RED II) cannot be used by economic operators.
+The typical values given in the Revised Renewable Energy Directive EU/2018/2001 (RED III) cannot be used by economic operators.